gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 wrong.

-Our platform doesn't directly support all of these kinds of exercises yet, and there are others that we struggle to implement at all:

-- ***Refactoring exercises*** are the complement of **theme and variation** exercises: given a working piece of code, the student has to modify it in some way *without* changing its output.
+Our platform doesn't directly support all of these kinds of exercises yet, and there are others that are hard for any online platform to provide.  ***Refactoring exercises*** are the complement of **theme and variation** exercises: given a working piece of code, the student has to modify it in some way *without* changing its output.
 For example, the student could be asked to replace loops with vectorized expressions, to simplify the condition in a while loop, etc. The challenge here is that there are often so many ways to refactor a piece of code that grading requires human intervention.

+> Example: write a single list comprehension that has the same effect
+> as this loop.
+>
+> ```
+> result = []
+> for v in values:
+>     if len(v) > threshold:
+>         result.append(v)
+> ```

-- ***Code review*** is hard to grade automatically in the general case, but can be tackled if the student is given a rubric (i.e., a list of faults to look for) and asked to match particular comments against particular lines of code.
-For example, the student can be told that there are two indentation errors and one bad variable name, and asked to point them out; if she is more advanced, she could be given half a dozen kinds of remarks she could make about the code without guidance as to how many of each she should find.
+***Code review*** is hard to grade automatically in the general case, but can be tackled if the student is given a rubric (i.e., a list of faults to look for) and asked to match particular comments against particular lines of code.
+For example, the student can be told that there are two indentation errors and one bad variable name, and asked to point them out; if she is more advanced, she uld be given half a dozen kinds of remarks she could make about the code without guidance as to how many of each she should find.
 As with **tracing values**, this is easiest for students to do when presented as a table, which we currently don't support.

+> Example: using the rubric provided, mark each line of the code below.
+>
+> ```
+> 01)  def addem(f):
+> 02)      x1 = open(f).readlines()
+> 03)      x2 = [x for x in x1 if x.strip()]
+> 04)      changes = 0
+> 05)      for v in x2:
+> 06)          print('total', total)
+> 07)          tot = tot + int(v)
+> 08)      print('total')
+> ```
+>
+> 1. poor variable name
+> 2. unused variable
+> 3. use of undefined variable
+> 4. missing values
+> 5. fossil code

 There are undoubtedly many other kinds of exercises out there that are also fast to do and automatically gradable, but which we haven’t heard